-Sports betting is legal in Illinois.
-If you are 21 years or older, you can legally place bets on NCAA Division I men’s basketball.
+If you are 21 years or older, you can legally place bets on college basketball in Illinois.

 When it comes to college basketball betting, you have lots of options.
 You can wager on futures, parlays or brackets and, of course, moneyline bets, point spreads and totals.
 In Illinois, you can use online sportsbooks and apps to place live bets.

-One thing to note about NCAA betting is Illinois law makes it illegal to place wagers on state-based teams.
-While you can’t bet on the Fighting Illini or the Ramblers, there’s a wealth of other college teams and tournaments to fill the gap.
+One thing to note about NCAA betting is Illinois law makes it illegal to place mobile wagers on state-based teams.
+However, with the passage of HB 3136, it is now legal to bet on Illinois college teams at a retail sportsbook location.

 We’ve put together a college basketball betting guide for you to begin your NCAA sports betting journey.
-We cover the basics, including wager types and how to read the odds, and we even have some NCAA basketball betting tips for you to consider.
+We cover the basics, including wager types and how to read the odds.

 See below for a snapshot of current live college basketball odds posted at Illinois online sportsbooks.
 See the first tab below for point spreads, moneylines and totals for upcoming games; see the second tab for futures odds for the National Championship, Final Four and Conference titles.
-To see the full expanded NCAAB odds board, check our live sports betting odds feed.
+Check our live sports betting odds feed to see the full expanded NCAAB odds board.
 Click on any odds to go directly to the online sportsbook, claim your bonus and start getting your NCAAB bets down.

 College basketball is one of the most popular sports in the US.
-In Illinois, it has faithful followers who will now be more involved than filling out a yearly bracket for betting on March Madness.
+In Illinois, faithful followers can now enjoy betting on March Madness rather than filling out a bracket for the local office pool.

-The next national championship tournament — known as March Madness or “the big dance” — will start with a selection show on Sunday, March 14, 2021, and proceed into the single-elimination tournament.
-It’s a winner-take-all format that culminates with the national championship on April 5, 2021.
+The next national championship tournament — known as March Madness or “the big dance” — will start with a selection show on Sunday, March 13, 2022, and proceed into the single-elimination tournament.
+The winner-take-all format culminates with the national championship on April 4, 2022.

 Every season, there seems to be at least one team from Illinois that makes it to the dance.
-Loyola and Illinois are the most recent entrants in the men’s bracket.
+Loyola and Illinois were the most recent entrants in the men’s bracket in 2021.
 However, in any given year, you never know who could break out and make the selection committee take notice.

-The basic rules for sports betting in Illinois are simple:
+The basic rules for sports betting in Illinois are:

-Unlike other states, Illinois law is not as restrictive as it could be.
+Unlike other states, Illinois law is not as restrictive as other states.
 In New Jersey, Virginia and Washington, DC, wagers are not allowed on any college event within state borders.
-So, when the Big Ten Tournament arrives in Illinois, sports bettors will still be able to wager on the outcome as long as it’s not an Illinois team.
+So, when the Big Ten Tournament arrives in Illinois, sports bettors will still be able to wager on the outcome on their mobile devices as long as it doesn’t involve an Illinois team.

 Sports bettors can wager on any other NCAA basketball team for which they can find odds at Illinois sportsbooks — and there will be plenty of odds to find.